 MEV 1 [Orbital ATK]

-Orbital ATK will manufacture, test and launch the first Commercial Servicing Vehicle (CSV), the MEV-1 (Mission Extension Vehicle-1), which incorporates flight-proven technologies the company has used in its commercial satellite and space logistics businesses.
+Northrop Grumman Innovation Systems (NGIS), formerly Orbital ATK) will manufacture, test and launch the first Commercial Servicing Vehicle (CSV), the MEV-1 (Mission Extension Vehicle-1), which incorporates flight-proven technologies the company has used in its commercial satellite and space logistics businesses.
 After successfully completing a series of in-orbit tests, the MEV-1 will begin its mission extension service for Intelsat in 2019.

 Orbital ATK will introduce in-orbit satellite servicing with the Mission Extension Vehicle-1 which is based on the company’s GEOStar spacecraft bus platform.
 Controlled by the company’s satellite operations team, the MEV-1 uses a reliable, low-risk docking system that attaches to existing features on a customer’s satellite.
 The MEV-1 provides life-extending services by taking over the propulsion and attitude control functions.
 The vehicle has a 15-year design life with the ability to perform numerous dockings and undockings during its life span.